tylerlong/ffmpeg-static/README.md

 I'm not sure it's a good idea to statically link those, but it probably means the executable won't work across distributions or even across releases.

-    $ otool -L ffmpeg
+    $ `otool -L ffmpeg`
     ffmpeg:
       /usr/lib/libSystem.B.dylib (compatibility version 1.0.0, current version 125.2.0)

-## TODO
+## todo

- * Add some tests to check that video output is correctly generated this would help upgrading the package without too much work
+- Add some tests to check that video output is correctly generated
+  - this would help upgrading the package without too much work
- * OSX's xvidcore does not detect yasm correctly
+- OSX's xvidcore does not detect yasm correctly
- * remove remaining libs
+- remove remaining libs